ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    A Client that does not plan to observe the /ace-group/GROUPNAME resource at the KDC SHOULD provide a URI in the 'control_uri' parameter of the Join Request upon joining the group.

-If the KDC has to send a rekeying message to a target group member, but this did not include the 'control_uri' parameter in the Join Request and is not a registered observer for the /ace-group/GROUPNAME resource, then that target group member would not be able to participate to the group rekeying.
+If the KDC has to send a rekeying message to a target group member, but this did not include the 'control_uri' parameter in the Join Request and is not a registered observer for the /ace-group/GROUPNAME resource, then that target group member would not be able to participate in the group rekeying.
 Later on, after having repeatedly failed to successfully exchange secure messages in the group, that group member can retrieve the current group keying material from the KDC, by sending a GET request to /ace-group/GROUPNAME or /ace-group/GROUPNAME/nodes/NODENAME (see {{gid-get}} and {{node-get}}, respectively).

 ## One-to-Many Group Rekeying {#one-to-many-rekeying}

 This section provides high-level recommendations on how the KDC can rekey a group by means of a more efficient and scalable group rekeying scheme, e.g., {{RFC2093}}{{RFC2094}}{{RFC2627}}.
-That is, each rekeying message might be, and likely is, intended to multiple target group members, and thus can be delivered to the whole group, although possible to decrypt only for the actual target group members.
+That is, each rekeying message might be, and likely is, intended for multiple target group members, and thus can be delivered to the whole group, although possible to decrypt only for the actual target group members.

 This yields an overall lower number of rekeying messages, thus potentially reducing the overall time required to rekey the group.
 On the other hand, it requires the KDC to provide and use additional administrative keying material to protect the rekeying messages, and to additionally sign them to ensure source authentication (see {{one-to-many-rekeying-protection}}).
 Typically, this pays off in large-scale groups, where the introduced performance overhead is less than the one experienced by rekeying the group in a point-to-point fashion (see {{point-to-point-rekeying}}).